jpshanno/ingestr/README.md

 [![Travis-CI Build Status](https://travis-ci.org/jpshanno/ingestr.svg?branch=master)](https://travis-ci.org/jpshanno/ingestr) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/jpshanno/ingestr?branch=master&svg=true)](https://ci.appveyor.com/project/jpshanno/ingestr) [![Coverage Status](https://img.shields.io/codecov/c/github/jpshanno/ingestr/master.svg)](https://codecov.io/github/jpshanno/ingestr?branch=master)

-This is project was initiated at the inagural [IMCR Hackathon](https://github.com/IMCR-Hackathon/HackathonCentral) hosted by the [Environmental Data Institute](https://environmentaldatainitiative.org/).
+This is project was initiated at the inaugural [IMCR Hackathon](https://github.com/IMCR-Hackathon/HackathonCentral) hosted by the [Environmental Data Institute](https://environmentaldatainitiative.org/).
 The end product of this effort will be an R package on CRAN.
 The package will primarily deal with reading data from files, though there will be some utilities for initial cleanup of files such as removing blank rows and columns at the end of a CSV file.
 Our work at the hackathon focused on package infrastructure, standardization, and template construction.

 The guiding principles of ingestr are that